PedroMTQ/data_architecture_blueprint/docs/data_serving_gold_layer.md

 ## Data serving & gold layer

-The Gold Layer is engineered for **data democratization, semantic discovery,** and **high-throughput computational workflows**.
+The Gold Layer is dedicated to **data democratization, semantic discovery,** and **high-throughput computational workflows**.
 It shifts the architecture from storage-driven into a research serving layer.
 The gold layer has a several high level objectives:

 * Convert OpenEHR data into OMOP for analytics-driven serving
 * Serve omics and unstructured data